Choose the right guide for your routine

 - Connect each treatment to a clear tracking workflow inside Track Hair.

-If you are new to the subject, start with the male pattern baldness guide and then read the specific treatment pages that match your current plan or the options you are discussing with a clinician.
+If you are new to the subject, start with the hair loss guide and then read the specific treatment pages that match your current plan or the options you are discussing with a clinician.

 A practical framework